Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Ethical Statement

 \section{Ethical Statement}

-The development and dissemination of Open FinLLMs by the authors carry full responsibility for any potential violation of rights or arising legal issues.
+The development and dissemination of the Open FinLLMs by the authors carry full responsibility for any potential violation of rights or arising legal issues.
+All raw data we used are publicly available and do not contain any personal information.
 Diligent efforts have been undertaken to ensure the construction of the Open FinLLMs respects privacy and conforms to established ethical guidelines.
+The datasets compiled within Open FinLLMs are shared under the MIT license, with the expectation that users agree to adhere to its conditions.

-This manuscript, inclusive of any associated source codes, models, datasets, and appendices ("Material"), is designated exclusively for academic and educational pursuits.
-It is crucial to acknowledge that the Material does not provide financial, legal, or investment counsel, nor should it be utilized as a foundation for any form of decision-making.
+This manuscript, including any associated large language models, source codes, datasets, and appendices ("Material"), is intended solely for academic research and educational purposes.
+Users must recognize that the Material is not designed to provide financial, legal, medical, or other professional advice, nor should it serve as a substitute for expert judgment or decision-making in any domain.

-While the authors have exerted reasonable diligence to verify the accuracy and reliability of the Material, no explicit or implied warranty is extended regarding its completeness or suitability for any specific application.
-The authors, along with their affiliated entities, absolve themselves of liability for any losses, damages, or other consequences, whether direct or indirect, that may emanate from the employment or reliance upon the Material.
-It is incumbent upon the user to seek professional consultation for financial, legal, or investment determinations.
+While the authors have taken reasonable measures to ensure the accuracy and reliability of the Material, no guarantees—explicit or implied—are provided regarding its completeness, accuracy, or fitness for specific purposes.
+The authors and their affiliated institutions disclaim responsibility for any outcomes, whether direct or indirect, arising from the use, misuse, or reliance upon the Material.
+Users are strongly advised to consult relevant professionals when making decisions based on outputs generated by this Material.

-By referencing or employing this Material, individuals consent to indemnify, defend, and hold the authors, along with any affiliated organizations or persons, harmless against any claims or damages that may arise from such utilization.